Bandırma: Climate

-Annual relative humidity average is 73%.
+In Bandırma district, -14.6 degrees was observed on January 15, 1954, but the lowest temperature in recent times was -10.9 degrees.
+(2005 and before) The accuracy of the latest data is questionable because the data is insufficient.

+Bandırma has a hot-summer Mediterranean climate (Köppen: Csa).

 Economy

 Bandırma, according to a ranking made in 2004 of all provincial centers and towns across Turkey, in one of Turkey's most advanced 23 districts.
 In addition, the district ranked 3rd among 87 districts in the list of provincial districts prepared according to various criteria.
 The district is the fastest growing district among the districts of Balıkesir province.
 Today, Bandırma has become the economic center of Balıkesir in the industrial branch.
 According to 2008 data, 34 out of 100 companies paying the highest corporate tax in Balıkesir province and 4 out of the top 10 companies are in Bandırma district.
 The share of the district's corporate tax throughout the province is 20.6%.
 Again, according to 2008 data, 17 out of 100 people who pay the highest income tax in the province and 5 out of 10 people are in Bandırma district.
 With these numbers, the share of taxpayers from Bandırma throughout the province is 29%.The district economy employs 10,000 people.
 50% of this employment volume is employed in industry, 20% in agriculture and 30% in services.
 30% of the population working in the industrial sector works in the agriculture-based industry, 10% in the chemical industry, 5% in the mining industry and 5% in the machinery industry.

 While 25% of Balıkesir province economy is produced in Altıeylül and Karesi, 14% is produced by Bandırma.